solana-developers/solana-cookbook/docs/gaming/hello-world.md

 ## Tiny Adventure

 Tiny Adventure is a beginner-friendly Solana program created using the Anchor framework.
-The goal of this program is to show you how to create a simple game that allows players to set up an account to track their position and move their position left and right.
+The goal of this program is to show you how to create a simple game that allows players to track their position and move left or right.

 The Tiny Adventure Program consists of only 3 instructions: